trappar/props-provider/docs/tutorial.md

 ### What's going on?

-PropsProvider is passing all properties given to it on to all its children, which in this case is a function which renders a specific presentation of those props.
+PropsProvider is passing all props given to it on to all its children, which in this case is a function which renders a specific presentation of those props.
 If we want to change the presentational code, we can do so without touching the computation component:

 ```jsx
 <HexToRGB color="fa3c9d">
   {({r, g, b}) => {
     const baseStyle = {display: 'inline-block', width: 50, height: 50, color: 'white'};

     return (
       <div>
         <div style={{...baseStyle, backgroundColor: `rgb(${r}, 0, 0)`}}>{r}</div>